 In some schools, our teachers have been simultaneously used as mentors for their teaching staff.
 Our teachers go through an extensive training process before they teach their first online class to ensure that students are receiving a high-quality education.
 At Wyoming County Schools, many teachers were coming in from untraditional backgrounds and needed help learning how to teach.
 We provided teachers to instruct approximately 520 of their students while also helping their facilitators at the schools grow in their understanding of effective teaching techniques and classroom management skills.

 To obtain the best results of synchronous online education, teachers need to be trained in technology and the skills necessary to teach virtually.
 Once they are confident, they will be able to reach and interact with students from across the globe and provide them with the learning opportunities they need.

-Online education can be powerful in closing the equity gap when done properly.
+Online education can be powerful in closing the educational equity gap when done properly.
 By live-streaming high-quality, certified teachers into classrooms, any student can engage with and receive personalized lessons from the passionate teacher they deserve.

 Read more about Proximity Learning’s goal to deliver educational equity to 1 million students.